BlythMeister/Clockify-HA/README.md

 ### `sensor.clockify_weekly_time`

-Shows the total time tracked for the current week (Monday to Sunday).
+Shows the total time tracked for the current week (Monday to Sunday) from completed time entries only.

 **State:** Total hours for the week (decimal format, e.g., 40.5)